 - A preferred provider organization (PPO), in which you pay less for in-network providers, but you can go to out-of-network providers for an additional fee.
 You don’t need a referral to go to a specialist.

-Catastrophic insurance is another alternative available to people younger than 30 and those who can claim a hardship exemption, such as homelessness, domestic violence or bankruptcy.
-You must apply for the exemption.
+Catastrophic insurance is another alternative available to people under the age of 30.
+You can also qualify if you can claim a hardship exemption, such as homelessness, domestic violence or bankruptcy.

 On the upside, catastrophic plans cover the 10 essential health benefits, offer specific preventive services for free and cover at least three visits to a doctor annually before the deductible is met.
 They also cost about one-third as much as more comprehensive plans.

-The large downside is that the deductible — the amount the patient has to pay before the insurance company starts sharing the cost — for 2020 was $8,150..
-Additionally, these policyholders aren’t eligible for a premium tax credit.
+The big downside is that the deductible — the amount you pay before the insurance company starts paying its share — is $9,100 for 2023.